Writing and Media

 Written interview — Biopolitical Philosophy

-A wide-ranging conversation on moral responsibility, structural ableism in academia, accommodation failures, and the institutional norms that shape exclusion.
+A wide-ranging conversation about moral responsibility, structural ableism in academia, accommodation failure, disability identity, and the institutional norms that determine whose ways of working are treated as legitimate.

 Media